 I am delighted to introduce the Corporate Governance report outlining the Company’s approach to corporate governance.
 As outlined elsewhere in the report, the Board remains committed to high standards of corporate governance.
 This report sets out and explains in clear terms the processes in place which are essential for delivery of long-term success, while ensuring that the Company complies with all applicable laws and regulations and, of course, meets the requirements of our shareholders and their representative bodies.

-This report has been prepared and approved by the Board and, on behalf of the Board I confirm that during the financial year ended 30 June 2019, the Company applied the principles of, and was compliant with the provisions of the Code other than where stated on page 43 of this report.
+This report has been prepared and approved by the Board and, on behalf of the Board I confirm that during the 2020 financial year, the Company applied the principles of, and was compliant with the provisions of the Code other than where stated on pages 53 to 54 of this report.
 In this report, we provide not only the regulatory and statutory assurances required from us, but we also try to provide a deeper understanding of the workings of our Board.

-We also discuss in this report how the Board monitors its effectiveness in order to ensure that is has the strength and capability to lead the Company to continued success.
-In 2019, Independent Audit were engaged as an external facilitator to carry out an evaluation of the effectiveness of the Board and each of its committees.
-The evaluation found that the Board continues to be working well and functioning in an effective way.
-Details of the external evaluation can be seen on pages 46 to 47.
+We also discuss in this report how the Board monitors its effectiveness in order to ensure that it has the strength and capability to lead the Company to continued success.
+Last year, an externally facilitated evaluation of the Board and each of its Committees was carried out by Independent Audit.
+In 2020, a formal internal evaluation of the Board and Committees was undertaken to build upon the progress made in the previous year.
+Having considered the output of this year’s evaluation, the Board considers that it continues to function effectively and its relationship with its Committees continue to be sound.
+Details of the evaluation can be found on page 61.

 This report sets out the Company’s compliance with the Code issued by the Financial Reporting Council and describes how the governance framework is applied by the Company.